mohammadfneish/mirotalk/README.md

 [![AGPLv3](public/images/AGPLv3.png)](LICENSE)

-MiroTalk P2P is free and open-source under the terms of AGPLv3 (GNU Affero General Public License v3.0).
+iLearn Center is free and open-source under the terms of AGPLv3 (GNU Affero General Public License v3.0).
 Please `respect the license conditions`, In particular `modifications need to be free as well and made available to the public`.
 Get a quick overview of the license at [Choose an open source license](https://choosealicense.com/licenses/agpl-3.0/).

-To obtain a [MiroTalk P2P license](https://docs.mirotalk.com/license/licensing-options/) with terms different from the AGPLv3, you can conveniently make your [purchase on CodeCanyon](https://codecanyon.net/item/mirotalk-p2p-webrtc-realtime-video-conferences/38376661).
+To obtain a [iLearn Center license](https://docs.ilearncenters.com/license/licensing-options/) with terms different from the AGPLv3, you can conveniently make your [purchase on CodeCanyon](https://codecanyon.net/item/ilearncenters-p2p-webrtc-realtime-video-conferences/38376661).
 This allows you to tailor the licensing conditions to better suit your specific requirements.

 </details>